Operating Procedure

 Pre-Assessment

 All dogs must be child friendly, non-aggressive and have up to date vaccination records, these must be seen to ensure that all dogs have had the required vaccinations against parvovirus, canine distemper, canine adenovirus/infectious canine hepatitis, leptospirosis, and other relevant diseases.
 Primary boosters must be completed at least 2 weeks before boarding.
 Titre test certification from a veterinarian may be accepted.
 The certificate must state that it is valid for the boarding period.
 Dogs must be treated for all internal and external parasites before boarding.
+If your dog has or has had diarrhea and/or sickness they can NOT come here until they have been clear of it for 48 hours.
+Sending them in with these causes a lot of disruption and puts a risk on our other doggy guests that YOU will be liable for.
+If your dog develops these symptoms during their stay, as per our T&C's and our license agreement, veterinary advice will be saught and if that advice is to isolate your dog then our isolation protocol will be put into place at your cost.
+If your dog damages our property, including soiling in the house, YOU are liable.
+We withold the right to cancel your booking if your dogs behaviour is not suitable.

 If all of the above is agreed, we will then arrange a meet and greet prior to any bookings.
 Here we can discuss your dogs needs in full and fill out all the appropriate paperwork while observing the dog’s interactions.
 You can then leave your dog with us for the remainder of the day as a trial day (for daycare) so we can fully assess your dog and make sure they are comfortable with doggy day care.
 Should it not work out, you will be contacted to come and collect your dog immediately.
-If you are booking your dog in for boarding then a trial night will need to be done prior to booking, this will be your dog only.
-Your dog will be on a probation and if at any point their behaviour changes where their social skills become unsuitable for doggy day care then you will be notified.
-We do ask that your dog attends doggy day care at least 1 time a week and preferably on the same day/days each week, when possible.
+If you are booking your dog in for boarding then a trial night will need to be done prior to booking.
+Your dog will be on a 'probationary period' and if at any point their behaviour changes where their social skills become unsuitable for day care, then you will be notified.
+We do ask that your dog attends day care at least once a week, preferably on the same day(s) each week, where possible.
 Dogs are routine animals; they will know when it is “day care day”.
-If they miss day care several times, the introductory process must be completed all over again.
+If they do not attend their day care days several times, the introductory process must be reinstated.
+Ad-hoc clients may be required to do some familiarisation sessions with our regular clients before booking, and if your dog has not been to us for 6 months or more, then a fresh trial night will be needed, as your dog goes through different life stages where behaviours can change.

 If all of the above is agreed, we will then arrange a meet and greet prior to any bookings.
 Here we can discuss your dogs needs in full and fill out all the appropriate paperwork while observing the dog’s interactions.
 You can then leave your dog with us for the remainder of the day as a trial day (for daycare) so we can fully assess your dog and make sure they are comfortable with doggy day care.
 Should it not work out, you will be contacted to come and collect your dog immediately.
-If you are booking your dog in for boarding then a trial night will need to be done prior to booking, this will be your dog only.
-Your dog will be on a probation and if at any point their behaviour changes where their social skills become unsuitable for doggy day care then you will be notified.
-We do ask that your dog attends doggy day care at least 1 time a week and preferably on the same day/days each week, when possible.
+If you are booking your dog in for boarding then a trial night will need to be done prior to booking.
+Your dog will be on a 'probationary period' and if at any point their behaviour changes where their social skills become unsuitable for day care, then you will be notified.
+We do ask that your dog attends day care at least once a week, preferably on the same day(s) each week, where possible.
 Dogs are routine animals; they will know when it is “day care day”.
-If they miss day care several times, the introductory process must be completed all over again.
+If they do not attend their day care days several times, the introductory process must be reinstated.
+Ad-hoc clients may be required to do some familiarisation sessions with our regular clients before booking, and if your dog has not been to us for 6 months or more, then a fresh trial night will be needed, as your dog goes through different life stages where behaviours can change.

 Hours of OperationThe Day care opens at 8:00 a.m. until 6:00 p.m.
 Monday through to Friday.
-Boarding from 8am till 10am We can even pick up you dog and bring them home for you.
+Boarding from 8am till 10am

 RisksOwners understand that supervised off-lead socialisation and interaction between our guests is encouraged.
 Owners also acknowledge that dogs are unpredictable in behaviour and are aware of the risks involved in such play and assume all risks.